pinax/django-user-accounts/docs/usage.rst

 are saved forever, allowing password history checking for new passwords.

-For an authenticated user, ``ExpiredPasswordMiddleware`` prevents retrieving or posting to any page (except the password change page!) when the user password is expired.
+For an authenticated user, ``ExpiredPasswordMiddleware`` prevents retrieving or posting to any page except the password change page and log out page when the user password is expired.
+However, if the user is "staff" (can access the Django admin site), the password check is skipped.